Ariel Dorfman: Career

 From 1970 to 1973, Dorfman served as a cultural adviser to President Salvador Allende.
 During this time he wrote, with Armand Mattelart, a critique of North American cultural imperialism, How to Read Donald Duck.
-Dorfman was supposed to work on the night shift at the La Moneda presidential palace the night before the Pinochet coup, but he had swapped his shift with his friend Claudio Jimeno, not knowing what was to come.
-Forced to leave Chile in 1973, after the coup by General Augusto Pinochet leading to Allende's suicide at the Presidential Palace on 11 September 1973, Dorfman went on to live in Paris, Amsterdam, and Washington, D.C.
-Since 1985 he has taught at Duke University, where he is currently Walter Hines Page Research Professor of Literature and Professor of Latin American Studies.
+Dorfman went on to live in Paris, Amsterdam and Washington, D.C.
+Since 1985, he has taught at Duke University, where he is currently Walter Hines Page Research Professor of Literature and Professor of Latin American studies.

-Dorfman was a member of the Group of 88, a group of signatories of a controversial advertisement in The Chronicle, Duke's student newspaper during the Duke lacrosse case.

-Dorfman details his life of exile and bi-cultural living in his memoir, Heading South, Looking North, which has been acclaimed by Elie Wiesel, Nadine Gordimer, Thomas Keneally and others.
+Dorfman details his life of exile and bicultural living in his memoir, Heading South, Looking North, which has been acclaimed by Elie Wiesel, Nadine Gordimer, Thomas Keneally and others.

-In 2020 he wrote in the Los Angeles Times: “Fifty years ago today, on the night of Sept.
+In 2020, he wrote in the Los Angeles Times: "Fifty years ago today, on the night of Sept.
 4, 1970, I was dancing, along with a multitude of others, in the streets of Santiago de Chile.
 We were celebrating the election of Salvador Allende, the first democratically elected socialist leader in the world.
 President Allende’s victory had historical significance beyond Chile.
 Before then, political revolutions had been violent, imposed by force of arms.
 Allende and his left-wing coalition used peaceful means, proclaiming it unnecessary to repress one’s adversaries to achieve social justice.
 Radical change could happen within the confines and promises of a democracy.
 I have often fantasized about how different the world would be if Allende had not been overthrown, three years later, in a bloody coup.
-I wonder where humanity would be if his peaceful revolution had been allowed to run its course and become a template for other countries.”
+I wonder where humanity would be if his peaceful revolution had been allowed to run its course and become a template for other countries."